bkesterbyld/maroon-potato/src/pages/digital-operations-platform-api.md

         subtitle: ''
         title_align: left
         content: >-
-          Give customers and option to subscribe or auto-replenish their stock of your products
+          Give customers the option to subscribe or auto-replenish their stock of your products
         content_align: left
         actions: []